lrybak/hassio-owserver/DOCS.md

 ### Option: `debug`

 Specify debug mode for owserver. _Please note that once DEBUG mode is enabled you will not be able to connect to the owserver.
-Use debug mode only to troubleshoot issues with 1-Wire connectivity_
+Use debug mode only to troubleshoot issues with 1-Wire connectivity_.

 ## Home Assistant integration